marb61a/marb61a.github.io/about.md

 ABOUT ME
 ======

-Hi my name is Martin, I live in the city of Dublin in Ireland and this is my web page.
+Hi my name is Martin, I live in the city of Dublin in Ireland and this is a page that tells just a little bit about me.

 TECHNICAL SKILLS